UX Design is a Piece of Cake: Usability, Aesthetics, and Personal Preference

 The result was perfect.
 The cake was a hit at the party.
 It reminded everyone of Benny’s wife, and it tasted amazing.

 Benny recognized that Charlie’s personal preference was for something less pink, but that Charlie’s personal preference might not be the most important for this cake.
-By talking it through, he helped Charlie realize that what he wanted was not what was best at all.
+By talking it through, he helped Charlie realize that what he personally wanted was not what was best at all.

 A Software Example: Lydia’s Landing Page